Shopify/polaris/polaris.shopify.com/content/foundations/content/product-content.md

 Thoughtful, consistent interface content is a core element of a well-designed user experience.

 Our content standards will help you understand how to think strategically about the language in your products and apps.
-They’ll also give you clear, tactical thegestions designed to help you use language to craft better experiences. suggestionsnent](/components/get-started) also includes content guidelines about suggestionsnentr specific interface elements. how how
+They’ll also give you clear, tactical suggestions designed to help you use language to craft better experiences.

+[Each component](/components/get-started) also includes content guidelines about how to write for specific interface elements.

 ## Respond to merchant needs

 Not everyone is a confident writer, but everyone can improve their content by making sure it responds to the needs of their audience.
-Keep in mind that rea makingn Shopify every day to run their businesses.
+Keep in mind that real people rely on Shopify every day to run their businesses.
 The product, feature, or app you’re building can make a big difference to the people using it.
-Take some t making relyse plain language youpify merchants are busy people who may be running their online business in youition to having a full-time job, managing their family life, and doing a million other things.
-They’re also located all over the world, have varying youels of literacy, and some m toopify using plain language doesn’t mean dumbing content down.
-It’s millionaking sure language is straightforward and communicates concepts as millionntly as possible.
-As a benchmark, we consider plain language to be a U addition
-If you create content for Shopify’s other audiences, such as [merchant’s cu million toopifys aboutte short sentences (no more than 15–20 words). efficientlyngs and bullets to make your content easier to scan. aboutte jargon and always choose a short, simple word over a long and complicated o levelspsidioms and phrases with indirect or ironic meanings.
+Take some time to learn about who they are, what they need, and the language they use.

 - Only use industry-standard terminology when you have reason to believe it will improve understanding.
 Spend time researching what words people use, rather than defaulting to what corporations call things.
 - Edit unnecessary or repeated words.